 Joshua: So what did you study at uni?

 John: I was studying accounting but I never finished, I was making a fair bit of money and decided to drive the taxi more and eventually dropped out.

 Joshua: Do you think you would go back?

-John: Not really, it was never a passion for me, i was more into cars then anything and i just saw accounting as a way to make the most money.
+John: Not really, it was never a passion for me, I was more into cars than anything and I just saw accounting as a way to make the most money.

 Joshua: So generally what type of people or groups do you drive around?

 John: We get the normal weddings and social events like that but we also get elderly couples on their anniversary and also a group of people on a night out to a concert or a show.

 Joshua: What groups would you say you get the most?